ajaygahlot8/aws-s3-rds-lambda-file-upload/lambda-function/README.md

-lambda function to get trigger on s3 upload , read from rds and send email via ses
+lambda function to trigger emails on s3 create event